 Q: What else can you tell us about upcoming developments at QS Enterprises?

 A: Private practice within the NHS is becoming more common and I know UCLH are certainly keen to see the development of private medicine within the hospital environment.
 We’ve been talking about the role that QSE might have to help with that.
 We have a proven track record of dealing with private patients, which we think could be helpful to the hospitals on a wider scale.
-Our chief executive Jodee is going to be doing some work at the Nuffield ward in Queen Square over the next couple of months to look at how we might be able to bring the QSE approach to things within the hospital itself.
+Our chief executive Jodee is going to be doing some work at the Bloomsbury Private Ward in Queen Square over the next couple of months to look at how we might be able to bring the QSE approach to things within the hospital itself.
 This approach is gift-aiding the profits back to the hospital via the charitable trustees who then decide how that money’s going to be passed on to the hospital to improve facilities, perhaps to do things that wouldn’t be possible without that additional funding.

-A: I think QSE is the acceptable face of privitisation.
+A: I think QSE is the acceptable face of privatisation.
 We’re working within the NHS envelope.
 The financial benefit of private practice is going to be fed back into the NHS to improve services so it’s not as though we are taking things out.
 It’s working alongside our colleagues at the NHS to benefit the patients, both private and NHS.

 Q: What is QS Enterprises’ greatest achievement in your opinion?

-A: The sheer amount of money that’s been made by QSE that has been channeled back into the hospital is probably in excess of £25m.
+A: The sheer amount of money that’s been made by QSE that has been channelled back into the hospital is probably in excess of £25m.
 This has funded things that wouldn’t have been possible without those charitable funds.
 A lot of the money for the new NMCCU unit came from QSE so it could be bought earlier in development than would otherwise have been the case.
 I think the sheer amount of money that’s been pumped into the NHS, long before I was involved, is a fantastic achievement.

 Q: What challenges do you see QSE tackling in future?